4teamwork/ftw.recipe.solr/README.rst

 This recipe installs a `Solr <http://lucene.apache.org/solr/>`_ server with buildout.

-It's kept as simple as possible and in contrast to `collective.recipe.solrinstance` it does not generate any Solr configuration files.
+It's kept as simple as possible and contrary to `collective.recipe.solrinstance` it does not generate any Solr configuration files.
 Instead the user can provide a directory containing custom configuration files.
 A default set of configuration files for usage with Plone is provided.